1fish2/BBQTimer/README.md

 food has been cooking, however long that takes.

 ## Status
-In development.
-Not ready for alpha test.
+It works.
+Development is ongoing.

 ## Build
 Using Android Studio.

 ## TODO
 * Add a Reset button to the widget.
-What should tapping the widget time do?
+Then reconsider what tapping the widget text does.
+* Add a License file to the repo.
+Rethink the source code copyright text.
-* Make the widget prettier and visibly BBQ Timer: margins, background image, icon?
+* Make the widget prettier and visibly part of BBQ Timer: margins, background image, icon?
 * Add an app icon.
 * Add a widget preview image.
 * In the activity, add images to the Start/Stop/Reset buttons?
-* Add the alarm feature, a chime while running with a settable period or settable times.
+* Add the alarm feature: a chime while running, with a settable period or settable times.
 Set it in the main activity or via the Settings menu?
-* Display a notification for the alarms so people can tell why it beeped.
+* Display a notification for the alarms so people can tell why it chimed.
 * When stopped at 00:00, make the widget instead show the time?
 Just make the 00:00 white?
+  To track the time: Upon ACTION_SCREEN_ON when there are lock screen widgets, register a Service to listen for ACTION_TIME_TICK.
+Unregister upon ACTION_SCREEN_OFF or when the last widget is removed.
 * Make the text smaller when the widget is small?
 * Set other AndroidManifest.xml values.
 (Search info?)
 * Implement Activity#onCreateThumbnail().
 * Provide color feedback when tapping on the time display text view, like the system stopwatch app.
 * Follow system theme colors?
+* Reset the timer on boot-up?
+* Test on various OS versions, screen sizes, and pixel densities.
 * L10N.
+* Help info via a menu command: How to install as home & lock screen widgets, what tapping the widget text does, anything else?
+* Set up optimized release builds.
 * Accessibility.

 ## Bugs